javalce/eslint-config/README.md

 To configure ESLint, you have to use the `defineConfig` function, as shown in the previous section.
 This function will return the ESLint configuration object.

-T, you have to enable each framework configuration explicitly, otherwise it will not be loaded except for the typescript config, which is loaded automatically.
+You have to enable each framework configuration explicitly, otherwise it will not be loaded except for the TypeScript config, which is loaded automatically.

 After you enable a framework, if you don't have the required ESLint plugins for this framework installed, ESLint will throw an error when you run it showing you the missing plugins.